 Geography can also instill a sense of wonder in your readers if you can create something they’ve never seen.
 Take a normal piece of geography and imagine a way to make it otherworldly.
 You can create trees that stretch into space or a lake made of fire.

 Take an example of a river from the Hyperion Cantos– the River Tethys.
 The River Tethys is an interplanetary waterway.
 It’s actually a series of rivers that connect across hundreds of planets via the Farcaster portals.
 When characters travel down the River Tethys readers experience ever-changing geography from one world to the next.
 It’s a brilliant way to combine imaginative technology with otherworldly settings.

 Example: There are other geographical features that represent huge obstacles for our characters.
 Hyperion features a forest of trees that act as lightning rods and are constantly on fire.
 There’s also a sea of grass where giant serpents roam.

-What features would instill a sense of wonder in your characters and why?
+- What features would instill a sense wonder in your characters and why?

 So, those are the ten key elements of world-building that every writer should consider when creating a fictional world.
 There’s probably more, and if you can think of any please drop that info in the comments!

 Continued Reading on World-Building

 To learn more about world-building check out Timothy Hickson’s On Writing and Worldbuilding.